AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 `sudo zypper unzip sed xdelta3 patchelf java-1_8_0-openjdk`

 ## Controllers
-On some distributions, in order to be able to use a controller, you *need* the two following packages as well:
+In order to use a controller on some distributions, the two following packages are *mandatory*:
 - jstest-gtk
 - joystick